SAP/spartacus-docs/_pages/telco/configurable-guided-selling.md

 ## Supported Backend Functionality

-Configurable Guided Selling functionality relies on the structure of a BPO modeled in the TUA module.
+Configurable Guided Selling functionality relies on the structure of a BPO modeled in the TUA.
 - For more information about Product Catalog and about BPO structure, see [TUA Product Catalog](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/552515309dd545e7b7878eb081b56453.html) in the TUA Help Portal.
 - For more information about BPO structure, see [TUA Data Model](https://help.sap.com/viewer/c762d9007c5c4f38bafbe4788446983e/2007/en-US/8e39b671bd224dd9aa59d77890223cf4.html) in the TUA Help Portal.